SAMMISolutions/docs/doc_posts/_integrations-twitch/twitch.md

 {% include alert.html text="LioranBoard doesn't have a way to tell where your Twitch triggers come from, be it your main or one of your alternate accounts." type="warning" %}

 **Remember to specify channel name when using Twitch: Chat message command**\
 If you've linked more than more Twitch account to your LioranBoard, you must specify the channel name in your [Twitch: Send Message]({{ "commands/twitch#sendchatmessage" | relative_url }}) command.
 Otherwise the message will be sent to your primary LioranBoard account's channel (the one with `Join chat under this name` selected).
+NOTE: The channel name must be in all lowercase.
+Otherwise the message will not appear in chat until user refreshes their chat.

 #### Listen to Twitch Events